top of page

 A Broad Approach

 Working with your teachers, we will go through several activities that show bias but build empathy.
 We will also do team-building activities to promote SEL to encourage trust and understanding for all.
-We will talk about strategies for building leadership activities into every class, not just a leadership class.
+We will talk about strategies for building leadership activities in every class, not just a leadership class.

 bottom of page